Alfred E. Montgomery: Early life

 Alfred Eugene Montgomery was born in Omaha, Nebraska, on 12 June 1891, the son of Eugene and Julia Smith Montgomery.
 He was educated in Omaha and at Brookline High School in Massachusetts.
 He was appointed to the United States Naval Academy at Annapolis, Maryland, from Nebraska in 1908.
 He graduated with the Class of 1912 on 8 June 1912, and was commissioned as an ensign in 1914.
+His Naval Academy classmates included future Admirals Daniel E. Barbey, Elliot Buckmaster, Louis E. Denfield, Charles A. Lockwood, Charles P. Mason, DeWitt C. Ramsey, Mahlon Tisdale, Louis Wenzell, and Carleton F. Wright.

 His first assignment was to the battleship USS Virginia.
 He was also assigned as an instructor on the USS Constellation, which was then serving as a training ship at the Naval Training Station, Newport, Rhode Island.
 Between February 1914 and July 1915 he served on the cruiser USS Tacoma, participating in operations in the Mexican waters during the Mexican Revolution, the cruiser USS Chester and the battleship USS Connecticut.

 In July 1915, he joined the submarine service.
 After a training course on the old monitor USS Tonopah, he became executive officer of the submarine USS E-1.
 In November 1914 he reported to the Mare Island Naval Shipyard where the new submarine USS F-1 was being fitted out.
 He served as its commander from June 1917 until 17 December 1917, when F-1 collided with her sister ship USS F-3 during maneuvers, and sank within seconds with the loss of nineteen of her crew.

 Montgomery was then assigned to the submarine USS R-20, which was being fitted out at the Union Iron Works in San Francisco.
 He became its commander when it was commissioned on 26 October 1918.
 He returned to the Union Iron Works in October 1920 to fit out and commission the USS S-32, but before this occurred he was sent to Mare Island in January 1921 as superintendent of new works in the Machinery Division.